pranaysahith/k8-traffic-generator/upwork-devs/Roozbeh-Moayydeian/AMI/README.md

 # How to create AMI (Amazon Machine Image) for traffic-generator and other services (ex: JMeter)

-## Simpley replace pre requirements and service installation steps (JMeter in this case) in run-instances-skeleton.json, UserData section:
+## Simply replace pre requirements and service installation steps (JMeter in this case) in run-instances-skeleton.json, UserData section:

 ```
 sudo apt-get update